staabm/phpunit-cross-os/README.md

 ## make `assertEquals*` comparisons cross os agnostic

-Make use of [`CrossOsAgnosticStringComparatorFunctionalTest.php`](https://github.com/staabm/phpunit-cross-os/blob/main/lib/Comparator/CrossOsAgnosticStringComparatorFunctionalTest.php.php) to make your regular `assert*`-calls succeed even if the compared string differ in directory-separation characters:
+Make use of [`CrossOsAgnosticStringComparatorFunctionalTest.php`](https://github.com/staabm/phpunit-cross-os/blob/main/lib/Comparator/CrossOsAgnosticStringComparatorFunctionalTest.php.php) to make your regular `assert*`-calls succeed even if the compared string differ in directory-separation and/or end-of-line characters:

+`CrossOsAgnosticStringComparatorFunctionalTest` essentially provides all features of `DirSeparatorAgnosticStringComparator` and `EolAgnosticStringComparator` combined in a single class.

 ```php
 use SebastianBergmann\Comparator\Factory;